FLCS-ResearchAndDevelopment/text-manipulation/README.md

 # text-manipulation
-This repository contains various code examples for  ASCII text manipulation
+This repository contains various code examples for ASCII text manipulation.
+This time we current suport:

+- ** The generation of a very large ASCII text file. **

+- ** The reversal of every line of the input file. **

 # Large ASCII Text File Generator

 This project contains a C++ program to generate a large text file of random ASCII lines.
 Each line has a random length between 10 and 100 characters, and only contains printable ASCII characters.

 ## Overview

 The program is multi-threaded, leveraging modern C++ (C++17) random utilities to ensure unique, non-repetitive data on each run.
 With 15 million lines of text, this tool is ideal for creating sample datasets or testing file processing algorithms.

 ## Prerequisites